nuxt-community/legacy-modules/packages/google-tag-manager/README.md

 You can optionally set `pageTracking` option to `true` to track page views.

 This is disabled by default to prevent double events when using alongside with Google Analytics so take care before enabling this option.

+The default event name for page views is "nuxtRoute", you can change it by setting the `pageViewEventName` option.

 ## Usage